basilstotz/ltsp-org-updater/README.md

 ## LTSP-Clients

-You can use any computer (even without harddisk) as an LTSP-Client.
-The thing you have to do is setting the BIOS bootorder to *network boot* or *PXE-Boot*.
+You can use any number(ok, maybe up to 50 or so) with any computers (even without harddisk) as an LTSP-Clients.
+The only thing you have to do is setting the BIOS bootorder to *network boot* or *PXE-Boot*.

+Remember: You don't have to install anything on the clients, just setting the boot order to PXE-Boot is realy enough!
+All the clients are always the same a the main server.

 # ltsp-org-updater